Sinusitis is inflammation of the sinus cavities. The sinus cavities are air-filled spaces in the skull. It may be:

 - Drink lots of fluids when a cold is present.

 - Use sinus washes as directed.

-- If you must travel by air, use a nasal spray decongestant to decrease inflammation prior to takeoff and landing.
+- Use a nasal spray decongestant to decrease inflammation while traveling by air.
+Take it prior to takeoff and landing.

-- Use HEPA filters for your furnace and vacuum cleaner to remove allergens from the air.
+- Use HEPA filters for furnace and vacuum cleaner.

 - Avoid cigarette smoke.